HVNT/fooBar/README.md

     bower install
 ```

-To develop using the mock backend:
+To develop using the mock backend
--grunt develop.mock
+grunt develop.mock

 To develop using the dev api:
 -grunt develop.local